 Michael Lai, District 11 Supervisor Candidate, Answers Reader Questions

-The tech company founder answers questions from the community as part of The Ingleside Light's candidate questionnaire series.
+The education company founder answers questions from the community as part of The Ingleside Light's candidate questionnaire series.

 2024 supervisor candidates